Pencil sketch of an early ARX vest design dated 11/16/21, showing three views: front, back, and inside.

 Shrink It and Pink It: Gender Bias in Product Design, by Karen Reuther

-A thought-provoking article published on Harvard University's Advanced Leadership Initiative website titled "Shrink It and Pink It: Gender Bias in Product Design" delves into the pervasive issue of gender bias in the design of personal protective equipment.
-Historically, many PPE products were designed with a one-size-fits-all mentality, with little consideration for the unique needs of women in the workplace.
+A Harvard Advanced Leadership Initiative article, "Shrink It and Pink It: Gender Bias in Product Design" highlights how PPE has historically been built around a one-size-fits-all model, with little consideration for the unique needs of women in the workplace.

-The "shrink it and pink it" approach refers to the practice of taking existing PPE designs meant for men and simply making them smaller and adding a feminine touch with pink accents.
+The "pink it and shrink it" approach refers to the practice of taking existing PPE designs meant for men and simply making them smaller and adding a feminine touch with pink accents.
 While this may seem like a quick fix, it does not address the fundamental differences in body shapes and sizes between men and women.
-This approach not only compromises the effectiveness of the protective gear but also perpetuates gender stereotypes and biases.
+This approach not only compromises the effectiveness of the protective gear but also perpetuates gender stereotypes.

 Conclusion: